Excitation and inhibition imbalance affects dynamical complexity through symmetries: Sampling

-\subsection{Sampling}
+\section{Sampling}

-For the unbiased case, we sample in two steps.
+We sample the space of Boolean networks in two steps.
 First, a density is chosen uniformly at random from the range 0.2 to 1.
 Second, we select elements in the matrix and fill those elements with either a $-1$ or $+1$---with equal probability---until we reach the target density.
-For the biased case, we again begin by choosing a density uniformly at random from the range 0.2 to 1.
-Then, we select valid motifs at random from the set of desired motifs and place them randomly in the interaction network.
+For the biased case, we again begin by choosing a density randomly from 0.2 to 1.
+Then, we select valid motifs randomly from the set of desired motifs and place them randomly in the interaction network.
 If we cannot find a position for a given motif, then we discard that motif and randomly draw another from the same set.
 Once the desired ratio of motifs is achieved, the network is filled with random edges to achieve the global density.
 Edges used for a motif (empty edges included) are protected and cannot be filled in this part of the process.